api7/cloud-cli/docs/deploy-apisix-on-kubernetes.md

 > to learn the details.

-Cloud CLI deploys APISIX on Kubernetes by using [helm](https://helm.sh/), so please make sure helm was installed before you go ahead. the essential parts that APISIX needs to run, the configuration items in values are referenced into the deployment.yaml.
+Cloud CLI deploys APISIX on Kubernetes by using [helm](https://helm.sh/), so please make sure helm was installed before you go ahead.

 > See [Helm Values Template API](https://docs.az-staging.api7.cloud/swagger/#/controlplanes_operation/getControlPlaneStartupConfig)
 > you can get a value.yaml template of the helm.